-- You have a high school diploma, GED certificate or be enrolled in an eligible pathway program and meet Ability to Benefit (ATB)
+- You have a high school diploma, GED certificate or are enrolled in an eligible pathway program and meet Ability to Benefit (ATB).

 - You plan to complete a college degree or certificate program at Peninsula College and enroll in required classes for that degree or certificate.

-- You are a citizen or a permanent resident of the United States (exception if you qualify under Washington College Grant )
+- You are a citizen or a permanent resident of the United States (there's an exception to this if you qualify under Washington College Grant.)

-- Submit your FAFSA and turn in any required documents, following the Peninsula College Application Process and Deadlines.
+- Submit your FAFSA for the appropriate academic year and turn in any required documents, following the Peninsula College Application Process and Deadlines.